BabiSeal/DQN-Navigation/README.md

  2. Turn Left
  3. Turn Right

-This is an episodic task where the agent has to learn how best to best selection actions.

 #### When Solved

+This is an episodic task where the agent has to learn how best to select the right action to maximize rewards.
 In order to solve this environment the agent must get an average of +13 over 100 consecutive episode

 ### Getting Started